Games & Quizzes

 {{tag.normal}} {{tag.pos_name}}

-Fact of increasing; amount something grows by. become or make greater in size or degree.
+Fact of increasing; amount something grows by.
+To make or become larger in size or amount.

 /ˈmeZHərd/